-If you were to ask a common person about the purpose of fasting for Ramadan 2021, you would hear a variety of responses:
+If you were to ask a common person about the purpose of fasting in Ramadan, you would hear a variety of responses:

 - To practice patience